tjhinn/glow-tale-maker/docs/masterplan.md

+### 🎨 Image Generation Strategy

+**AI-Powered Illustrations:**
+- Each story contains 24 pages of text and 12 image prompts (one per spread)
+- The `image_prompts[]` field in `stories` table stores detailed text descriptions
+- During PDF generation, these prompts are sent to AI image generation APIs
+- Images are generated on-demand per order with personalized details injected
+- This ensures every storybook is unique and tailored to the child

+**Why AI Generation vs Pre-Made Assets:**
+- ✨ **Personalization**: Child's name, appearance, pet, and preferences are woven into each illustration
+- 📦 **Scalability**: No need to store thousands of static images
+- 🎨 **Consistency**: Single prompt per spread ensures cohesive visual storytelling
+- 💾 **Efficiency**: Generated images are temporary; only final PDFs are stored

-🎨 UI Design Principles (per Krug’s Laws + Lovable ethos) Don’t make me think: every page has one clear next step (large bottom CTA).
+🎨 UI Design Principles (per Krug's Laws + Lovable ethos) Don't make me think: every page has one clear next step (large bottom CTA).

 Feels like magic: glowing transitions, subtle sparkles, warm palette.